kporoceo/DATAMA2_FINALS/README.md

-# DATAMA2_FINALS admin view
+# DATAMA2_FINALS
-migrated from trial repo
+Admin View: add "/admin" ath the end of the URL if not immediately accessible.